Quantile matching fit of univariate distributions

 The quantile type used by the R

-function to compute the empirical quantiles, (default 7 corresponds to the default quantile method in R).- optim.method
+quantilefunction to compute the empirical quantiles, (default 7 corresponds to the default quantile method in R).- optim.method

-or optimization method to pass tooptim
+"default"or optimization method to pass tooptim.- lower

 Left bounds on the parameters for the